Einreise nach Guinea

 To transit through Guinea, a transit visa must be obtained in advance.

-This type of visa is issued for a maximum of 3 days and allows you to stay in the transit zone of Conakry airport or transit the country by land.
-The transit visa does not allow you to leave the transit zone of the airport or deviate from the approved transit route.
-In emergency situations, it is possible to obtain a transit visa directly at Conakry Airport upon payment of a visa fee of US$50.
+This type of visa is issued for a term not exceeding 3 days and allows staying in the transit area of Conakry airport or to follow a transit route through the country by land.
+A transit visa does not grant the right to leave the airport's transit zone or deviate from the approved transit route.
+In emergency situations, it is possible to issue a transit visa directly at Conakry airport, provided that a visa fee of 50 US dollars is paid.

-In order to avoid problems during customs and passport control, it is strongly recommended to take care of the necessary transit visa to Guinea in advance.
-Our company is engaged in providing all types of visa services.
-We will help you quickly and without problems to issue a transit visa to Guinea.
+To avoid problems during customs and passport control, it is strongly recommended to take care of obtaining the necessary transit visa to Guinea in advance.
+Our company provides all kinds of visa services.
+We will help you quickly and without problems to obtain a transit visa to Guinea.

-Conakry International Airport in Guinea has a developed transit infrastructure to serve passengers connecting to flights to other destinations.
+Conakry International Airport in Guinea has a developed transit infrastructure for servicing passengers making connections to other destinations.

 The main transit areas of the airport include:

-• International Terminal: Arrival area with customs and passport control points, Transit area for passengers in transit without immigration control, Departure area with boarding gates for flights,
+• International terminal: Arrival area with customs and passport control points, Transit area for passengers following transit without going through immigration control, Departure area with gates for boarding flights,

-• Domestic Terminal: Area for domestic flights with separate check-in and security checkpoints, Transit area between international and domestic flights.
+• Domestic terminal: Area for domestic flights with separate registration and inspection points, Transit area between international and domestic flights.

-Free shuttle buses run between the terminals for the convenience of connecting passengers.
+Free transfer buses operate between the terminals for the convenience of passengers making connections.

-Conakry Airport Transit Zones have rest areas, food outlets, duty-free stores and other infrastructure necessary for comfortable transit.
+In the transit areas of Conakry airport, there are rest areas, food courts, duty-free shops, and other necessary facilities for comfortable transit.

-The Embassy provides a wide range of services, including consular assistance to German citizens living or traveling in Guinea.
-These include assistance in case of passport loss, visa processing and other consular services.
+The embassy provides a wide range of services, including consular assistance to German citizens living or traveling in Guinea.
+These include assistance in case of passport loss, visa issuance, and other consular services.

-The German Embassy supports citizens in the event of political or economic crises in Guinea.
+The German Embassy provides support to citizens in the event of political or economic crises in Guinea.

-The Embassy also provides information about Germany, its culture and its interaction with the Republic of Guinea.
+The embassy also deals with information about Germany, its culture, and interaction with the Republic of Guinea.

-Close cooperation with the local authorities of Guinea and other organizations enables the Embassy to ensure the safety and well-being of German citizens in the country.
+Close cooperation with local authorities in Guinea and other organizations allows the Embassy to ensure the safety and well-being of German citizens in the country.

-The German Embassy in Guinea also actively promotes cultural exchange between the two countries, helping to foster cultural ties.
+The German Embassy in Guinea also actively promotes cultural exchange between the two countries, contributing to the development of cultural ties.

-Embassy of the Federal Republic of Germany to the Republic of Guinea
+Embassy of the Federal Republic of Germany in the Republic of Guinea

-Head of Mission: Ulrich Meier-Tesch; ambassador extraordinary and plenipotentiary
+Head of Mission: Ulrich Mayer-Tesch; extraordinary and plenipotentiary ambassador

 Address: Boulevard 2e, street KA 005, No. 803, Almamya, Conakry, Guinea